Skip to content

 A340-300

-A340-300 is the representative branch of the Airbus A340 family, capturing the branch most commonly associated with the family’s classic passenger years.
+A340-300 is a partially retired member of the Airbus A340 family, known for the branch most commonly associated with the family’s classic passenger years.

 Range 7,300 nm · Entry 1993